Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 To build your own real-time monitoring pipeline:

 Estimate your monthly usage from the interval table, pick a plan, and ship.
-If you need higher rate limits or volume above the standard plans, contact contacts@sorsa.io or drop into the Discord and we will work out a custom quota.
+The quickstart guide walks through the first call end to end.
+If you need higher rate limits or volume above the standard plans, talk to sales and we will work out a custom quota.